- You are here:

 - Post-It Session (see tab "Registration & ToDos")

-Please download the complete programme: PROGRAMME
+Please download the programme here: PROGRAMME

 Research Day 2020: Communicating research beyond (disciplinary) borders, 13 February 2020